 For NEET subject-wise study tips and preparation strategy : NEET 2020 Study Plan

-If possible, join a coaching institute.
 It’s recommended to join a coaching for systematic NEET preparation.
 The teachers will tell you the right schedule and strategy to study effectively for NEET.
 [Online courses are available from the comfort of your home].

-When you’re taught a topic in coaching, after coming home, study the same topic from coaching module or NCERT.
-Finish all your DPPs and coaching module exercises, as they are being taught.
+When a topic is taught in the class, study the same topic from coaching module or NCERT.
+Finish all your DPPs and coaching module exercises as they are being taught.
 Don’t keep pending work.
 Avoid backlogs.
 Do your homework/assignments on time.

 The next two years will be the most precious years of your life.
 The momentum that you build now, in class 11, will help you in achieving your goal to clear NEET and become a doctor.